jhoooooo/chatbox/README.md

 ### Color Opacity

 Streamlabs color picker does not support opacity.
 You have to manually edit the css file and use RGBA or 8 digits HEX codes.
+OBS does not support css background blur/backdrop-filter.

 ```
   background: rgba(0, 255, 0, 0.5);
   background: #00ff0080;
 ```

-## Twitch User Colors
+### Twitch User Colors

 Twitch user can set their own color on the site.
 To use this color in this overlay, you have to include it manually on the html code as needed.
 The variable is `{color}`.
 For example: